-It’s difficult to know exactly how many people are multilingual, but recent studies estimate that over half the world’s population is multilingual to some extent.
-When a person is multilingual, they reap the social benefits of communicating with a whole new set of people, as well a numerous career benefits of being bilingual.
+Recent studies estimate that over half the world’s population is multilingual to some extent, speaking more than just one language.
+When a person is multilingual, they reap the social benefits of being able to communicate with and blend into a whole new community and culture of people.

 [And for a complete toolkit for how to teach yourself a language, check out the best ways to learn a language on your own.]

 1. A better, innate understanding of how language works